raj-saurabh9/windowAI/README.md

+#To make it run and working connect with owner

-# OA Coder
+# WindowAI

-OA Coder is an Electron application that captures screenshots and leverages the OpenAI API to analyze them.
+WindowAI is an  application that was designed tp captures screenshots and leverages the OpenAI API to analyze them but currently it is  textbased Searching .
 It can solve questions, generate code, or provide detailed answers based on screenshots.
 The app supports both single screenshot processing and multi-page mode for capturing multiple images before analysis.

 ## Features

 - **Screenshot Capture:** Use global keyboard shortcuts to capture the screen.
-- **OpenAI Integration:** Send captured screenshots to OpenAI's chat API for automated analysis.
-- **Multi-Page Mode:** Combine multiple screenshots for questions spanning several pages.
-- **Customizable UI:** Transparent, always-on-top window with an instruction banner and markdown-rendered responses.
+(Upcoming) pls share open PRs for main branch if free
 - **Global Shortcuts:** Easily control the application using keyboard shortcuts.
+- - **Text based AI Searches :** Easily control the application using keyboard shortcuts.

 ## Prerequisites